 Promoting a rape free environment at CSUN

 - Avoid the use of alcohol and other drugs.
-Even if you are drunk, you are legally accountable for your behavior by the state law.
+Even if you are under the influence of alcohol or other drugs, you are legally accountable for your behavior by the state law.

 - Understand that the other person may not share your desire for intimate contact or for sex.